 A First-Generation Agricultural Student Mentoring Program is part of the college’s effort to enhance undergraduate education opportunities.
 Participating students will be paired with a faculty or staff member who helps them leverage university resources to succeed professionally and personally.
 Support the program with a $100,000 endowed gift.

 Retain and Recruit World-Class Faculty ($50 million)

-Providing faculty support is a great way to leave a legacy and sustain academic excellence at Texas A&M University.
+Providing faculty support at the college and departmental level is a great way to leave a legacy and sustain academic excellence at Texas A&M University.
 The ability to assign endowed titles to eminent faculty is critical for recruiting the very best faculty and retaining current faculty who are often targeted by peer institutions.
-Chairs can be endowed with a $2 million gift, professorships with a $500,000 gift and fellowships with $250,000 gift.
-Earnings from an endowment support the holder’s teaching, research and other professional activities.
+Chairs can be endowed with a $2 million gift, professorships with a $500,000 gift and fellowships with a $250,000 gift.
+Earnings from an endowment support the holder’s teaching, research and other professional activities

 Texas A&M College of Agriculture and Life Sciences Academies Scholarships ($10 million)

 Through a partnership with local community colleges across Texas, a two-year academy program will feed into the College of Agriculture and Life Sciences at Texas A&M, enabling more students in pursuit of agriculture to have the opportunity to enroll in and complete a four-year degree from the College Station campus.
 The academies provide an affordable and feasible transition for qualified students who begin at a two-year college and complete their degree at the College Station campus.
 A scholarship of $25,000 or more will have a significant impact.